“So who did your psychic paper say you were in order

 “Give him to me and nobody else will die.”

-“You want to kill my grandfather?”
+“You want to kill my Grandfather?”
 Susan’s voice trembled

 and seemed to go up a pitch.
 “Who was your master?
 What are you